ahmadalfy/frontend-notes/css/selectors.md

 ![](../images/css/selectors-focus-links.png)

-This outline is the style that Firefox applies to the links that recieve focus.
+This outline is the style that Firefox applies to the links that receive focus.
 OK let's get something off the road first ...
 If someone is to discover something like that then that user must've used the tabs to navigate the page.
 Anyone who would use something like that will fall in love quickly with the landmark  that says where you are now exactly ...
 Why would anyone want to remove that?

 The answer is, some people discover this without using the tab for navigation.
-For instance, if you clicked a link that open in a new browser window then you close that window you will find that the link has recieved focus.
+For instance, if you clicked a link that open in a new browser window then you close that window you will find that the link has received focus.
 The user knows nothing about the focus state nor using the keyboard for navigation.
 S/he think it's odd and report it.

 Another common use for the focus state is to mimic the behaviors shown on hover.
 Below is a screenshot taken from [the documentation](https://getbootstrap.com/docs/4.1/components/tooltips/) of the popular UI toolkit Bootstrap featuring the tooltip component.

 ![](../images/css/selectors-focus-tooltip.png)

 Tooltips are displayed on hover.
 To improve accessibility, the tooltip is displayed for those who focus the element as well.
 Can you figure out which one received the focus and which one received the hover?
-Correct; the tooltip at the top was triggered using the focus (can you see the focus outline on the link?) and the one at the bottom received the hoverr (notice the underline added to to this particular link).
-Bootstrap uses JavaScript to display these information but the same can be applied with CSS using focus state and a differet type of selectors we will discuss later on.
+Correct; the tooltip at the top was triggered using the focus (can you see the focus outline on the link?) and the one at the bottom received the hover (notice the underline added to to this particular link).
+Bootstrap uses JavaScript to display these information but the same can be applied with CSS using focus state and a different type of selectors we will discuss later on.

 The last think about focus is that it can be used to **bring user attention to an element that looks inert by default** although it can be interactive.
 Consider the following HTML of an accordion component on a web page: